elinscott/cv/modules/skills.typ

 )

 == Supervision and mentoring
 I am currently co-supervising Marija Stojkovic (PhD; EPFL; 2021--present).
+So far, one manuscript has resulted from this work.

 I supervised Yannick Schubert (Masters; ETHZ; 2021--22).
 He said that "thanks to (Edward's) good choice of topics and guidance... achieving good results felt easy.
 Working with (Edward) was very motivating and a perfect start to a scientific career."
 Two papers resulted from this work.